youcan-shop/coding-challenges/Junior Software Engineer - Fullstack (Laravel & VueJS)/README.md

 - parent category (null|category)

 ### Features
-- Ability to create a product (from cli)
+- Ability to create a product (from web and cli)
 - A listing products with ability to sort by price, or/and filter by a category (from web)

 ### Testing